-Through a bequest of James J. Marshall and Ellen O'Connor Marshall, the College has established a fund to encourage the creative and intellectual involvement of students and faculty with the Worcester Community in order to enhance the quality of life in Worcester and build closer ties between the College and the community.
+Through a bequest of James J. Marshall, Jr, ’26 in memory of his parents, James J. Marshall and Ellen O'Connor Marshall, the College has established a fund to encourage the creative and intellectual involvement of students and faculty with the Worcester Community in order to enhance the quality of life in Worcester and build closer ties between the College and the community.
 Financial support is available on a competitive basis for service, research, and community-based learning projects that are of academic benefit to Holy Cross students and/or faculty and of benefit to the people of Worcester.
 Awards are typically in the range of $200-$500.
-Download the application (DOC) or apply via the Student Applications Portal.
-Application deadlines for the 2020-2021 academic year are 10/7, 12/2, 2/24.
+Application deadlines for the 2021-2022 academic year are 10/6, 12/1, 2/23.
+Apply via myHC.

-General questions about the fund and the selection process should be directed to Michelle Sterk Barrett.
+General questions about the fund and the selection process should be directed to Isabelle Jenkins.
 Questions pertaining to purchasing/reimbursement should be directed to Diane Girard.
-Isabelle Jenkins is available for coaching and guidance as applications are being completed.
+Mattie Carroll is available for coaching and guidance as applications are being completed.

 Questions about the application process and how a CBL student has utilized the funds to support her CBL site?

 Read an interview with Marshall Grant recipient, Caitlin Pollard '17 and her experience applying for the Marshall Grant to support the expansion of the food pantry at AIDS Project Worcester.

 Read about additional past recipients in the Marshall Memorial Fund Archive.